Use The Rule Of Three In Writing- Ready, Set, Go!

 But three is also the basis of other things such as three-act plays, three main plot points, or three main characters.

-In comedy, setup, anticipation, and punch line is a common structure.
+In comedy, setup, anticipation, and punch lines are common structures.

 In general, things presented in threes have the ability to draw attention to something with simplicity but completeness.